seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Global

-Used to declare global variables.
 Global variables live in global memory and exist for the lifetime of the application.

 /linkto Variables \linkto